mlinfra-io/mlinfra/CONTRIBUTING.md

 pip install -e .

 ```
-- To update the docs, fork the repo `mlinfra` and clone it to your local machine.
-- Next, you'd need to first install the docs dependencies:
+- To update the docs, you'd need to first install the docs dependencies:
 ```bash
 pip install -r requirements-docs.txt
 ```
-- go to `mlinfra/docs` and run `mkdocs serve` to view the docs locally.
+- go to `mlinfra` root and run `mkdocs serve` to view the docs locally.

 ## Types of Contributions